vaibhavbajaj-tamu/EventNXT-606/README.md

 Verify the containers are `up` by running `docker-compose up`.
 Then, set up the database by running

-`docker-compose run rails bash -c 'rake db:create && rake db:migrate'`
+`docker-compose run rails rake db:create db:migrate`

 _(Must be done if the_ `--build` _flag is used.)_